corentin35000/Crzgames_RCENet/docs/src/fr/api/rcenet_host.md

 - **Parameters:**
   - `type`: The type of address (IPv4, IPv6) the host will use.
   - `address`: The local address to bind the host to.
 Use NULL for an unspecified address.
   - `peerCount`: The maximum number of peers that the host should support.
+The maximum is 65535 clients, can be used with the macro: ENET_PROTOCOL_MAXIMUM_PEER_ID
   - `channelLimit`: The maximum number of channels allowed; if 0, then this is equivalent to ENET_PROTOCOL_MAXIMUM_CHANNEL_COUNT (255).
   - `incomingBandwidth`: The incoming bandwidth of the host in bytes/second.
   - `outgoingBandwidth`: The outgoing bandwidth of the host in bytes/second.